Red background with darker patterns on the right

 Effectiveness of policies and practices in promoting equitable career advancement

 Establishing and implementing effective policies and practices is essential to cultivate an organizational environment that fosters equitable career advancement.
-The EDGE Standards look at the overall organizational framework when it comes to equal pay for equivalent work, recruitment and promotion practices, leadership development training and mentoring programs, flexible working arrangements, and organizational culture initiatives.
+The EDGE Standards look at the overall organizational framework when it comes to equal pay for equivalent work, recruitment and promotion practices, leadership development, training, and mentoring programs, flexible working arrangements, and organizational culture initiatives.
 For each of these focus areas, the EDGE assessment methodology assesses the effectiveness of organizational policies and practices by examining their existence, formulation, implementation, employee awareness, and impact.

 The EDGE methodology establishes a robust and holistic framework of measurement that looks at these equity-related indicators alongside diversity-, and inclusion-related indicators.
 As such, EDGE Certification helps organizations to measure where they stand, and to accelerate progress in gender and intersectional equity through a comprehensive approach, showcasing a proven pathway to enhance organizational performance, elevate workplace culture, and attract, retain, develop, and motivate top talent.
 Additionally, the third-party verification embedded in EDGE Certification brings credibility and integrity to the organization’s commitment to fostering a diverse and equitable workplace.